 In the current FDF API, containers are managed using the container API itself.
 That is, one container, the CMC, is used to maintain metadata objects for all other containers.
 The only difference between the CMC and other containers is that the CMC metadata is maintained in a global structure and not as a container object.

-The proposed method for supporting dynamically sized containers is to implement "virtual containers" that have no physical storage.
-Virtual containers have all of the metadata of physical containers but no real storage.
+The proposed method for supporting dynamically sized containers is to implement "virtual containers" that have no preallocated physical storage.
+Virtual containers have all of the metadata of physical containers but no preallocated real storage.
 Each virtual container uses the storage of its associated physical container.
 In the proposed implementation, there will be three physical containers:

 CMC - maintains physical container metadata